bentoml/BentoML/docs/source/get-started/hello-world.rst

 .. code-block:: bash

-    Whiskers, an otherwise unremarkable tabby cat, jumped a record-breaking 20 feet into the air to catch a fly .
+    Hello world!
+Here's your summary: Whiskers, an otherwise unremarkable tabby cat, jumped a record-breaking 20 feet into the air to catch a fly .
 The event is now being investigated by scientists for potential breaches in the laws of physics .
 Local authorities considering a town festival to celebrate what is being hailed as 'The Leap of the Century'

 What's next
 -----------